 How will you organize your files?
 Having a plan for project organization will prevent frustration and mistakes during your project.
 For example, establish a file naming convention and folder structure for your project from the outset.
 A naming convention will help ensure the right files are used for the right parts of your project.
 A folder structure will help you store and retrieve the right files for the duration of your project.

 The metadata values you enter in your Omeka Classic site will play an essential role on the site.
 Detailed and accurate metadata values provide valuable context for users, making resources more findable, meaningful, and useful for them.
 Good metadata will also make it easier for you to manage the site as an administrator.

 The Omeka Classic User Manual and the UW Libraries’ Omeka Classic Metadata: Getting Started both provide detailed information about creating metadata for these sites.
 The following points may be helpful to remember as you, your team, or your students set out to create a site or sites in Omeka Classic.

 Time spent beforehand thinking about how you want to describe items will help you to create quality metadata.
 And of course, the same goes for collections and exhibits, once you start creating and describing those.

 What kinds of metadata should be required for every item on the site?
 For example, you may wish to include not only a title for each item, but also a subject and/or description.

 Are the Item Types that Omeka Classic provides by default sufficient for your project, or do you wish to create new types, with custom Item Type metadata fields, to better describe your collection?

-The Omeka Classic MAP worksheet can be copied and then used to collaborate on, record, and share a plan for metadata in your site.
+The Omeka Classic metadata application profile worksheet can be copied and then used to collaborate on, record, and share a plan for metadata in your site.

 Inconsistent metadata values can be frustrating for users, and leave them unsure as to whether the resource they’ve found is really what they are looking for.
 Agreeing on and sharing notes, input instructions, and/or input examples with everyone who will create metadata for your site can help avoid this.